 Making sure you have correctly identified the employment status of the people you have working in your business has never been more important.

-As the broad programme of changes the government is introducing through The Good Work Plan are all centres around the rights of the individual, which, in turn, hinge upon their employment status.
+The broad programme of changes the government is introducing through The Good Work Plan are all centred around the rights of the individual, which, in turn, hinge upon their employment status.

 Citation’s Head of Employment Law, Gillian McAteer, sits down to dispell five of the most common employment status misconceptions out there, to help you better prepare ahead of The Good Work Plan.